METALS-Industrial metals sink as oil market turmoil rattles investors

 POSITIONING: The net speculative short position in LME copper fell to 15.6% of active contracts on Friday from 26% on April 1, brokers Marex Spectron said.

-SUPPLY: BHP said on Monday it expected a delay in the expansion of its Spence copper mine in Chile while Glencore said it could reopen its subsidiary Mopani Copper Mines in Zambia.
+SUPPLY: BHP said on Monday it expected a delay in the expansion of its Spence copper mine in Chile, while Glencore said it could reopen its subsidiary Mopani Copper Mines in Zambia.

-Reporting by Peter Hobson; additional reporting by Mai Nguyen; editing by David Evans
+Reporting by Peter Hobson; additional reporting by Mai Nguyen; editing by David Evans and Mark Potter